neicnordic/neic.no/_posts/2020-01-28-I-SCAN-as-a-tryggve-use-case.md

 For Helsingen, it has been a real learning experience to be a part of such a versatile research study.
 “I am a medical doctor by training, and before starting this project I was new to research.
 After three years working on the I-SCAN study I have learnt a lot!
 Also about things I did not foresee, such as data sharing, the art of research collaboration, GDPR and database management.”

-*Lise's photo is taken by Anita Aalby, University of Oslo.*
+*Helsingen's photo is taken by Anita Aalby, University of Oslo.*